top of page

 CHADD NATIONAL

-CHADD has local support groups in every state in the United States.
+CHADD has local groups throughout the United States.
 Each group offers programming or information specific to their geographic area.
-These groups offer assistance for parents, children, young adults, adults and other stakeholders (psychologists, teachers, doctors, etc.).
-These groups provide advocacy, support, networking and information to those affected by AD/HD in their communities.
+Local CHADD groups offer assistance for parents, children, young adults, adults and other stakeholders (psychologists, teachers, doctors, etc.).
+CHADD groups also provide advocacy, support, networking and information to those affected by ADHD in their communities.

 Ways you can support these efforts are as follows: